walterfreeman/phy211/syllabus.md

 Makeup exams will not be given except in extreme circumstances involving serious disabling illness (not just a cold), family emergency, or events of singular importance to your personal life that occur on inflexible dates (e.g. your sibling is getting married).
-If you must miss an exam for such a reason, notify Walter or Ohana as far in advance as possible.
-I may ask for documentation.
-I may either:
+If you must miss an exam for such a reason, notify one of the professors or the head TA as far in advance as possible.
+We may ask for documentation.
+We may either:

 - assign a time for a makeup exam, written or oral, which will likely be on the following weekend
 - replace your missed exam grade with your grade on the portion of the final corresponding to the same material